-Each newsletter is tailored to its respective audience, and the timing for distribution will help ensure that all audiences are receiving the information they need, when they need it.
-If you would like to submit information to be considered for inclusion in one of the newsletters, please complete the appropriate submission form accessible below.
+Communications publishes a variety of newsletters each week, designed to share important updates and keep team members informed and engaged with DPS.
+Each newsletter is tailored to a specific groups of team members -- from teachers to school leaders to all employees -- and the timing for distribution helps ensure that all audiences receive the information they need, when they need it.
+If you would like to submit information to be considered for inclusion in one of the newsletters, please complete the appropriate submission form by clicking on the newsletter name below.

-You can fill out the Share Your Good News form to submit announcements and celebrations to be featured on our external homepage and social media channels.
+Have good news to share with everyone?
+Please fill out the Share Your Good News form to submit announcements and celebrations to be featured on our homepages and social media channels.

 Click on the images below to submit to an individual newsletter: